sindresorhus/Defaults/readme.md

 //=> false
 ```

-This works for `OptionalKey` too, which will be reset back to `nil`.
+This works for a `Key` with an optional too, which will be reset back to `nil`.

 ### It's just `UserDefaults` with sugar